 Graphene is an ultra-flexible, durable, transparent material.
 It’s also highly efficient at conducting electricity and is sensitive to the entire infrared spectrum, as well as visible and ultraviolet light – making it somewhat similar to the NV technology used by the fearsome alien Predator in the eponymous 1987 movie.

 This sensitivity to multiple types of radiation means that these new graphene NV lenses do not require the use of a bulky, time-limited, expensive cryogenic cooling system.
 As graphene is also ultra-thin, it means that these devices could theoretically be worn as contact lenses.
+Sounds like a pretty good bet to us.

-A team of scientists at the University of Michigan also created a graphene-based fingernail-sized device last year that performs the same function: it can detect infrared radiation at room temperature, again not requiring cooling.
+As spotted by Gizmodo, a team of scientists at the University of Michigan also created a graphene-based fingernail-sized device last year that performs the same function: it can detect infrared radiation at room temperature, again not requiring cooling.
 Being so small, the graphene can only absorb a very small fraction of the incoming radiation – perhaps as low as 2.3%.

 However, those researchers took advantage of the “quantum tunneling effect,” where electrons freed by the radiation hitting the lens force their way through the central insulating layer despite not being particularly energetic.
 This allowed the incoming radiation signal to be amplified, making the device more sensitive than it otherwise would be.